GGORG0/xmlang/docs/interpreter/playground.md

     cargo build --release --target wasm32-wasip1
     ```

-5. Change to the `playground` directory:
+5. Build the documentation (optional):

     ```bash
+    mdbook build
+    ```

+    The documentation will be built in the `book` directory.

+6. Change to the `playground` directory:

+    ```bash
     cd playground
     ```

-6. Install the dependencies:
+7. Install the dependencies:

     ```bash
     pnpm install
     ```

-7. Build the project:
+8. Build the project:

     ```bash
     pnpm build
     ```

     Or start the development server:

     ```bash
     pnpm dev
     ```